-Doug DeRuisseau, Field Services Director
+Doug DeRuisseau, Director of Field Services

 Jane Hwang, Director of Corporate Programs and Training

-Christie Daly, Manager of Corporate Program
+Christie Daly, Manager of Corporate Programs

 Before joining SAI, Christie worked as a Project Associate at the NYC Department of Education in the Office of Public and Community Affairs.
 She received a Master’s Degree from NYU’s Center for Global Affairs with a concentration in Human Rights and Humanitarian Assistance and her Bachelor’s from Skidmore College.
 During her graduate school internship at the NYU School of Law Center for Human Rights and Global Justice, she conducted research on a wide range of business and human rights issues.